AutoPas/AutoPas/docs/userdoc/AutoTuning.md

 Tuning strategies can also use live information about the current state of the domain, such as density or homoegeneity, to filter the queue.
 For example, the rules-based tuning strategy can be used to filter out the Direct Sum container if the simulation has enough particles.
 Multiple strategies can be activated at the same time.
-They are all applied in every decision process in the order they are specified in the vector of `ConfigurationOption`s passed to AutoPas.
+They are all applied in every decision process in the order they are specified in the vector of `TuningStrategyOption`s passed to AutoPas.

 ### Sampling, Selecting, and Smoothing
 For each evidence, AutoPas combines multiple subsequent measurements, called samples.